Simfreed/workshop/README.md

 ipynb for
 - simulating a simple dynamical system that is useful in neuroscience
-- fitting the data to parameters via Bayesian and Monte Carlo techniques
+- fitting the model's parameters to data via Bayesian and Monte Carlo techniques